ujw0l/ujw0l/README.md

 ### Hi there 👋

 #### ⚡ I am Javascript/PHP/WordPress/jQuery/CSS developer.
-When I am not working, I Write/Debug/Modify opensource Web Applications
+When I am not working, I Write/Debug/Modify opensource Web Applications and also make Machine Learn

 ### Stats about me